jeffh/Hydrant/README.md

 =======

 A [simple](http://www.infoq.com/presentations/Simple-Made-Easy) object data mapper for Objective-C.
+It aims to solve the data mapping problem well with a high degree of flexibility.

 Mapping NSDictionaries to [Value Objects](https://github.com/jeffh/JKVValue) is boring work!
 A lot of the work usually gets spread around in -[initWithDictionary:] methods